gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 ## sqlmap scanning
 Since we do have a website up, and since it is running MySQL, it only takes a quick jump to suppose that we might have a chance at getting everything with a quick run of `sqlmap`.
 What happens when we give that a try?

 Not much.
 That is, `sqlmap` ran its default scan against the target, but didn't find what it was usually looking for.
-So, our friend from many commercial engagements, `sqlmap`, would not be of much help here.
+In order to run `sqlmap` effectively, we would need to provide it some better information.
+We'll return to using `sqlmap` later.

 ## nikto scanning
 ![nikto recommendations]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-183641_1366x768_scrot.png)